-Day Habilitation Services may include assistance with personal care or with ADL, but such assistance should not be the primary activity.
+Day Habilitation Services may include assistance with personal care or with activities of daily living, but such assistance should not be the primary activity.

-Day Habilitation Services may serve to reinforce skills or lessons taught in other settings.
+Day Hhabilitation Services may serve to reinforce skills or lessons taught in other settings.

 Volunteer activities may be a part of this service and should follow the state guidelines for volunteering.